rwingham/CS606-RP-assignment/README.md

 * create a new branch
 * modify `attendance.txt` by adding your full name to it
 * add, commit, and push to your fork
-* create a pull request here
+* create a pull request